 On Sunday , April 23rd 2017

-Workshops @ Earth Water & Wild Foods Day
+Workshops @ the Earth, Water & Wild Foods Festival

 - Lawn Alternatives -- 11:30am - 12:30pm Water use doubles in the summer, often as people try to keep up with thirsty landscaping.
 Discover ways to adopt edible and native plants, beautiful rock gardens, lush groundcovers, and permeable surfaces into your gardening plan.
 Have your yard look vibrant without chemicals or excess water.
 Presented by horticulturalist Amy Robson of Nature’s Choice Design.